How to Help Prevent an E-Verify Tentative Nonconfirmation (TNC)

 Name Issues – Section 1 of the I-9

-- Enter your employee enters their “full legal name” in Section 1 of the I-9 – i.e., what is provided on their government-issued documentation.
+Have your employee enter their “full legal name” in Section 1 of the I-9 – i.e., what is provided on their government-issued documentation.

 Validating Other Critical Pieces of Data

-- If the employee has provided an unrestricted social security card as one of their document choices, always validate that you have correctly entered the number into E-Verify and that it matches the SSN entered by the employee in Section 1.
+If the employee has provided an unrestricted social security card as one of their document choices, you should validate that you have correctly entered the number into E-Verify and that it matches the SSN entered by the employee in Section 1.

-- If the employee has chosen to present a driver’s license or state ID card, always validate that you have correctly entered the document number and expiration date in E-Verify.
+If the employee has chosen to present a driver’s license or state ID card, you should validate that you have correctly entered the document number and expiration date in E-Verify.

-- If the employee has chosen to present a US passport, always validate that you have correctly entered the document number and expiration date in E-Verify.
+If the employee has chosen to present a US passport, you should validate that you have correctly entered the document number and expiration date in E-Verify.

 Best Practices for Employers using Integrated Electronic I-9 and E-Verify Platforms

-Nevertheless, employers using electronic I-9 systems should still consider implementing an “I-9 review” process to ensure that the data submitted to E-Verify meets all of the validation requirements and standards outlined above.
-This review process will typically be performed by a centralized team (or individual) who can quickly verify document copies against the completed I-9 prior to E-Verify submittal.
+Nevertheless, employers using electronic I-9 systems should still consider implementing an “I-9 review” process to help ensure that the data submitted to E-Verify meets the validation requirements and standards outlined above.
+This review process will typically be performed by a centralized team (or individual) who can quickly help verify document copies against the completed I-9 prior to E-Verify submittal.

 Employers should also make use of the “review and validate” step in their electronic I-9 application, which provides a last chance to correct a mistake before it turns into a TNC.
 Too often, employers will simply confirm their original submission without actually checking to see if the Form I-9 had correctible issues based on the documents presented.

-Last but not least, employers should investigate whether their system of choice has advanced tools and smart error-checking which can further streamline the I-9 review process and prevent those needless TNCs.
-Built-in tools such as dashboards, review queues, and reports can help your HR team carefully monitor and manage E-Verify cases – regardless of their state or eventual outcome.
+Last but not least, employers should investigate whether their system of choice has built-in tools such as dashboards, review queues, and reports can help your HR team carefully monitor and manage E-Verify cases – regardless of their state or eventual outcome.